Yuan-13/Fire_Front_Labeling_and_Detection/README.md

 This repository accompanies our paper:

-**"Revisiting Fire Front Localization: A Boundary-Oriented Framework for Labeling and Detection in Aerial Imagery"**
+**"Boundary-Oriented Fire-Front Localization in UAV Imagery: A Unified Formulation for Standardized Labeling and Detection"**
-(under review by ISPRS Journal of Photogrammetry and Remote Sensing)
+(under review by International Journal of Applied Earth Observation and Geoinformation)

 ---